 Do you want to cast me for a project in the UK?

 I can come and work in the UK for a ‘Permitted Paid Engagement’ as a regular visitor for one or several recording sessions.
 To do this I need a formal Letter of Engagement/Invitation from the client, explaining the engagement including dates, location and how it relates to my expertise and experience.
 If any accomodations have been arranged these also need to be set out in the letter.
 The engagement must be done within 1 month of my arrival.
 There is no limit on how many times a PPE can be issed during a year.
+Simple right?
+I have my own accomodations in London and live in central Stockholm close to airport commutes to make the trip as smooth as possible.

 I can come and work in the UK for up to 3 months with a 'Creative Worker visa concession', which means I don’t need a visa, only a certificate of sponsorship from the employer.
 This entails no waiting period for a visa and I could be traveling within a few short days.